Capital Investment – 2023 Farmer Intentions Survey Briefing Note

 Key Findings:

-· Changes in investment were also associated with the reported influence of external market, political and regulatory factors (fertiliser; feed; energy; commodities; labour availability; land availability; subsidies; regulations; and EU- exit).
-Those reporting that their business had been significantly impacted by changes in external factors were more likely to report a change in investment, either an increase or a decrease, and less likely to report no change in investment.
+• Changes in investment were also associated with the reported influence of external market, political and regulatory factors (prices for fertiliser; feed; energy; commodities; labour availability; land availability; subsidies; regulations; and EU- exit).
+Those reporting that their business had been significantly impacted by changes in external factors were more likely to report a change in investment, either an increase or a decrease.

 Takeaways:

-· Associations between investment, age and succession status highlight the importance of farm family life-cycle factors to future investment.
+• Associations between investment, age and succession status highlight the importance of farm family life-cycle factors to future investment.
+Providing support for succession planning could help to increase investment.

-· Lower reported investment among islands respondents highlights constraints within these communities.
+• Lower reported investment among islands respondents likely reflects constraints within these communities, identified by prior research